ValerasNarbutas/ValerasNarbutas.github.io/_posts/2024-04-01-Tip-of-the-day-ppowershell-for-appril-first-part-2.md

   alt: Tip of the day - Powershell for April first 2
 ---

-## Tip of the day: Aprils Fools' Day pranks with Powershell Part 2
+## Tip of the day: Aprils Fools Day pranks with Powershell Part 2

 Apply these pranks to your colleagues' computers.
 They will be surprised and will have a good laugh.